oracle/fmw-kubernetes/docs-source/content/idm-products/oud/patch-and-upgrade/index.md

 This section shows how to upgrade Elasticsearch and Kibana.
 From October 22 (22.4.1) onwards, OUD logs should be stored on a centralized Elasticsearch and Kibana stack.

-***Note***: This section should only be followed if upgrading from July 22 (22.3.1) or earlier to April 23 (23.2.1).
-If you are upgrading from October 22 or later to April 23 do not follow this section.
+***Note***: This section should only be followed if upgrading from July 22 (22.3.1) or earlier to July 23 (23.3.1).
+If you are upgrading from October 22 or later to July 23 do not follow this section.

 #### Undeploy Elasticsearch and Kibana